The 15 Best Political Podcasts Right Now

 Political news is monopolizing the world at the moment.
-Information is being doled out to us via 280 characters on Twitter, which is… at the very least… not the best way to keep abreast of the world.
 Enter the political podcast — a chance to dive deep, to explore ideas, and to exhibit nuance in an incredibly unnuanced time.

-Before we go on let’s just say that discerning the best political podcast is a fool’s errand.
-We’d have to make all sorts of assumptions about your politics to form a clear list (which, even then, might be able to please some, but never all).
-So we’ve gone a different route: We’re picking the best political podcasts from both sides of the aisle.
+We’re picking the best political podcasts from both sides of the aisle.
 Focusing on podcasts from one side or the other would be perpetuating the vacuums and bubbles that far too many are stuck in.

-Plus, in the words of Zach de la Rocha, “Know your enemy.”

-Below is our list of political podcasts worth listening to.
 Whether you believe in the rhetoric of the hosts and guests or not, there’s value and information to be gleaned from each.
 The discussions are valid, the work is important, and we all need to listen to one another a little more.

 THE FEDERALIST